-The Company was incorporated on October 7, 2016 and organised under the laws of Luxembourg as a "société à responsabilité limitée" for an unlimited period and is subject to the Law of March 22, 2004 on securitisation as amended (the "Securitisation Law").
+The Company was incorporated on May 12, 2017 and organised under the Laws of Luxembourg as a "société à responsabilité limitée" for an unlimited period and is subject to the Law of March 22, 2004 on securitisation as amended (the "Securitisation Law").

-On September 16, 2020, the Company's registered office address changed from 51, avenue John F. Kennedy, L-1855 Luxembourg to 5, Heienhaff, L-1736 Senningerberg, Luxembourg.
+On September 16, 2020, the Company changed its registered office address from 51, avenue John F. Kennedy, L-1855 Luxembourg to 5, Heienhaff, L-1736 Senningerberg, Luxembourg.

-The Company's financial year starts on July 1 and ends on June 30, with the exception of the first year, which began on the date of the incorporation of the Company on October 7, 2016 and ended on June 30, 2017.
+The Company's financial year starts on July 1 and ends on June 30, with the exception of the first period, which began on the date of incorporation of the Company on May 12, 2017 and ended on June 30, 2018.